-- a) Independent Directors ('ID') are paid sitting fees for attending the Meetings of the Board and of Committees of which they are Members, and Commission within regulatory limits, as recommended by the NRC and approved by the Board. - b) Overall remuneration should be reasonable and sufficient to attract, retain and motivate Directors aligned to the c) The remuneration payable to Directors shall be inclusive of any remuneration payable for services rendered in any other capacity, unless the services rendered are of professional nature and the NRC is of the opinion that the Director possesses requisite qualification for the practice of the profession.
+- a) Independent Directors ('ID') are paid sitting fees for attending the Meetings of the Board and of Committees of which they are Members, and Commission within regulatory limits, as recommended by the NRC and approved by the Board. - b) Overall remuneration should be reasonable and sufficient to attract, retain and motivate Directors aligned to the requirements of the Company taking into consideration the challenges faced by the Company and its future growth.
+Remuneration paid should be reflective of the size of the Company, complexity of the Sector / Industry / Company's Operations and the Company's capacity to pay the remuneration and be consistent with recognized best practices. - c) The remuneration payable to Directors shall be inclusive of any remuneration payable for services rendered in any other capacity, unless the services rendered are of professional nature and the NRC is of the opinion that the Director possesses requisite qualification for the practice of the profession.

-The Company paid sitting fees of $\stackrel{\textbf{F}}{\bullet}$ 25000/- per meeting to its Non-Executive Directors for attending meetings of the Board and meetings of committees of the Board till March 31, 2023.
+The Company paid sitting fees of Rs.
+25000/- per meeting to its Non-Executive Directors for attending meetings of the Board and meetings of committees of the Board till March 31, 2024.

-The details of sitting fees paid for the financial year 2022-23 are as under:
+The details of sitting fees paid for the financial year 2023-24 are as under:

 Name of Non-Executive Directors Sitting Fees Paid (in Lakhs)

-Mr. Hardesh Tolani 2.5
+Mr. Hardesh Tolani 2.25

-Mr. Ajay Sukhwani 2
+Mr. Ajay Sukhwani 1.75

-Ms. Ekta Gurnasinghani 2.5
+Ms. Ekta Gurnasinghani 2.25

-Ms. Manali Bhagtani 1.25
+Ms. Manali Bhagtani 1.50